Leadville’s Historic Churches Take Center Stage

 The Booms And Busts of Mountaintop Faith

 Over the years, the church would see its share of lean times, staying in step with the economy and parishioners’ commitment to tithing.
 While the mortgage-burning ceremony was held back in 1900, just a couple of decades after its construction, it still takes monies to operate a house of worship.
-Among the daily and weekly church services are a seemingly endless list of priestly duties, from confirmations and confessions, to weddings and funerals, as well as all the other chapters of life that take place between baptism and last rites.
+Among the daily and weekly church services are a seemingly endless list of priestly duties, from confirmations and confessions to weddings and funerals, as well as all the other chapters of life that take place between baptism and last rites.

 During the dark, leaner years of The Great Depression, it was a Rev. Edward Horgan who shepherded the Leadville parish through the spiritual valley.
 In fact, thanks to Father Horgan, Leadville Catholics saw the return of midnight Mass on Christmas.
 According to the 100YF booklet, printed here with permission:

 Before Fr.
 Horgan’s arrival, a midnight Mass had not been held on Christmas at the Annunciation Church for many years.
-This was due to an unpleasant incident which occurred at a pre-Christmas mass in the early years of the church.
+This was due to an unpleasant incident that occurred at a pre-Christmas mass in the early years of the church.
 While a High Mass was in progress on the Eve of the Nativity, two drunken revelers burst into the church.
 They reeled down the aisle, shouting and singing.
 Some of the more aggressive members of the congregation pounced on the intruders.
 Some blood was spilled in the melee before the obstreperous pair was ejected from the church.
 For several years, the presiding bishop and his successors would not sanction a Midnight Mass at the Annunciation Church.
 With the passage of time, the instance was almost forgotten.
 Rev. Horgan was successful in bringing back midnight Mass at Christmas.

 Over the decades, priests came and went, some stayed longer than others, and yes, even in God’s kingdom, some were better liked than others.
 But as the calendar turned to the 21st century, church attendance dropped, and so did the funds for day to day operations, as well as regular maintenance and upkeep of the buildings.